 the first year, this transition to piano is smooth and natural.

-private lessons with knowledge of note names, rhythmic values, chord structure, etc, and with skills of playing scales and cadences in five keys, transposing, and
+enter private lessons with knowledge of note names, rhythmic values, chord structure, etc, and with skills of playing scales and cadences in five keys,

 How is Let’s Play Music different from other keyboard methods?
 Let’s Play Music is the only program that contains over 25 original songs, games